TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/structure.md

 This repository contains four projects.
 Due to [pnpm's workspace feature](https://pnpm.js.org/en/workspaces) all dependencies are installed by running `pnpm install` in the root folder.
-The root folder also contains configuration files for ESLint and Prettier aswall as the Dockerfile used to generate the docker image.
+The root folder also contains configuration files for ESLint and Prettier aswell as the Dockerfile used to generate the docker image.

 :::info pnpm workspace
 The `pnpm-workspace.yaml` file is empty but it **must be present**.
-Otherwise pnpm would not treat the repository as a project containing workspaces.
+Otherwise, pnpm would not treat the repository as a project containing workspaces.
 :::

 ### `client/`